-As an alternative to the 3D Modeling module, you can also use the tools in the Basic: Walls, Openings, Components module to create the elevator shaft.
+As an alternative to the tools in the 3D Modeling module, you can also use the tools in the Basic: Walls, Openings, Components module to create the elevator shaft.

-You can access these tools using the Tools palette, Create and Change areas.
+You can find these tools in the Components task area of the Actionbar.
 As these tools were covered in exercise 1, they are no longer explained in detail.

-- 1 In the Tools palette, select the Basic: Walls, Openings, Components module. - 2 Click Open on a Project-Specific Basis (Standard toolbar) and double-click drawing file 203. - 3 Check the current scale (1:100) and unit of length (m) in the status bar. - 4 On the Format toolbar, select pen thickness 0.50 mm and line type 1.
+- 1 Go to the Actionbar and switch to the Engineering role Elements task. - 2 Click Open on a Project-Specific Basis (quick access toolbar) and double-click drawing file 203. - 3 Check the current scale (1:100) and unit of length (m) on the status bar. - 4 Select pen thickness 0.50 mm and line type 1 in the Properties palette Format area.